Automattic/jetpack/projects/packages/changelogger/README.md

 # Jetpack Changelogger

-This is tool allowing for managing a changelog for your project by having each PR drop a specially-formatted "change file" into a `changelog` directory, which the tool can then process when you make a release.
+This tool allows for managing a changelog for your project by having each PR drop a specially-formatted "change file" into a `changelog` directory, which the tool can then process when you make a release.